 Best Practices for Azure Cloud Security Posture Management

-Cloud technology, and security tools associated with it, have come a long way in the last decade.
-Traditionally, CSPM centered around compliance, whereas today’s solutions go deeper into cloud infrastructure to offer organizations not just benchmarks, but a holistic view.
-These tools seek to be proactive by identifying vulnerabilities and making recommendations for handling them.
+Cloud technology and associated security tools have come a long way in the last decade.
+Traditionally, CSPM centered around compliance, whereas today’s solutions go deeper into cloud infrastructure to offer organizations not just benchmarks but a holistic view.
+These tools seek to be proactive by identifying vulnerabilities and recommending handling them.
 Still, some solutions have come further than others.

 When picking an Azure Cloud Security Posture Management tool, here are three primary aspects to consider:

 Leverage The Power of Automation.
 Manually handling CSPM is simply impossible in Azure, especially for large organizations.
 Cloud environments are dynamic, making them powerful, but also that power requires dynamic tools.
 Utilizing automation is the only way to handle the agility and endless scalability of cloud infrastructure in a secure manner, so seek a CSPM solution that can bring new assets and proactive risk discovery and mitigation to your organization.